keerthudev180720/gh-actions-for-ci-cd-4039293/ch2_continuous_delivery_workflows/02_03_build_publish_a_container_image/README.md

 - [docker/build-push-action on GitHub Marketplace](https://github.com/marketplace/actions/build-and-push-docker-images)
 - [actions/checkout on GitHub Marketplace](https://github.com/marketplace/actions/checkout)

-## Lab: Create a Continuous Delivery Workflow for a Contianer Image
+## Lab: Create a Continuous Delivery Workflow for a Container Image

 In this lab, you’ll create a continuous delivery workflow that **reuses an existing integration workflow** before building and publishing a container image.
 The goal is to ensure integration tests always run—and pass—before a container image is pushed to GitHub Packages.